Gender

 Hello and thank you for taking a moment to check out my profile.

 I am Astrid, originally from Juarez Chihuahua, Mexico, and currently located in El Paso, Texas.
-I am currently a second year student at the University of Texas at El Paso, where I am studying History with a concentration in Social Composite and a minor in Spanish.
+I am currently a third year student at the University of Texas at El Paso, where I am studying History with a concentration in Social Composite Education and a minor in Spanish.

-Outside of school, I am lucky to be an active participant in the Grow Your Own Teacher program and a tutor at the Miner Athletic Academic Center, fostering meaningful interactions with students and growing as an educator.
+Outside of school, I am lucky to be an active participant in the Grow Your Own Teacher program during the school year, fostering meaningful interactions with students and growing as an educator.
+This summer I have the pleasure of interning as an intern at the U.S House of Representatives as a Congressional Intern.

-My biggest interest are education and immigration advocacy.
+My biggest interests are education and immigration advocacy.
 Which are reflected in my community service and education.
 My biggest goal is to improve the conditions of students from the border!

 Education